Configuration

 Note

 PostgreSQL identifiers (including type names) are case-insensitive unless quoted during creation.
 This means that a type created as CREATE TYPE Fontaine_Region will be stored as fontaine_region in the PostgreSQL system catalogs.
-When referencing custom PostgreSQL types in the derive-traits-mapping, you should use the lowercase form unless the type was explicitly created with quotes.
+When referencing custom PostgreSQL types in the type-traits-mapping, you should use the lowercase form unless the type was explicitly created with quotes.

 You can combine global and type-specific derive traits - the traits will be merged for the specified custom PostgreSQL types.